How to Grip a Pistol and Master Recoil

 -

-If your support hand comes loose, adjust its angle, position, or angle of pull, and try again until it stays firm on the gun.
+Did your support hand come loose?
+If so, adjust its angle, position, or angle of pull, and try again until it stays firm on the gun.

 -

-If your wrists buckle, engage your forearms and try again.
+If your wrists buckle, flex your forearms and try again.

 -

-If your grip holds together and your wrists don't buckle, then repeat the drill with 3 rounds until your grip stays solid.
+Once your grip holds together and your wrists don't buckle, repeat with 3 rounds until you get it.
 Then repeat with 4, 5, and finally 6 rounds.

 -